-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) review of disparities in risks and outcomes report.
-If people with significant risk factors express concerns an individual risk assessment will be completed to assess the risks to that individual and identify ways to reduce them to an acceptable level; People who live with those who have comparatively increased risk from coronavirus (COVID-19) attend the workplace as normal; (Advice for those who are extremely clinically vulnerable can be found in the guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19).
-Staff, pupils & household Staff, pupils, visitors, Potential spread of infectious disease Staff, parents/carers and pupils are made aware of the virus symptoms ; members displaying signs of COVID-19 contractors, household members infectious disease Staff, other adults and pupils are instructed not to come into school if they or members of their household have coronavirus (COVID-19) symptoms , or have tested positive in at least the last 10 days in-line with the guidance for households with possible coronavirus infection ; Staff, other adults or pupils showing COVID-19 symptoms are sent home, to self-isolate for 10 days and instructed to arrange a test to see if they have COVID-19; Staff and parents are advised that other members of their household (including any siblings) must self-isolate for 10 days from date of onset of symptoms; Staff, parents/carers and pupils are required to provide the school with details of anyone they or their child have been in close contact with if they test positive for coronavirus (COVID-19) or if asked by NHS Test and Trace; Staff and parents have been instructed to inform school immediately of the results of a test so that an assessment can be made of the potential
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) increased risk from coronavirus (COVID-19), as set out in the COVID-19 : review of disparities in risks and outcomes report.
+If people with significant risk factors express concerns an individual risk assessment will be completed to assess the risks to that individual and identify ways to reduce them to an acceptable level; People who live with those who have comparatively increased risk from coronavirus (COVID-19) attend the workplace as normal; Staff, pupils & household members displaying signs Staff, pupils, visitors, contractors, Potential spread of infectious disease Staff, parents/carers and pupils are made aware of the virus symptoms ; of COVID-19 iniectious disease Staff, other adults and pupils are instructed not to come into school if they or members of their household have coronavirus (COVID-19) symptoms , or have tested positive in at least the last 10 days in-line with the guidance for households with possible coronavirus infection ; Staff, other adults or pupils showing COVID-19 symptoms are sent home, to self-isolate for 10 days and instructed to arrange a test to see if they have COVID-19; Staff and parents are advised that other members of their household (including any siblings) must self-isolate for 10 days from date of onset of symptoms; Staff, parents/carers and pupils are required to provide the school with details of anyone they or their child have been in close contact with if they test positive for coronavirus (COVID-19) or if asked by NHS Test and Trace; Staff and parents have been instructed to inform school immediately of the results of a test so that an assessment can be made of the potential impact on school; If someone with symptoms tests negative and have not been told by the